 Go camping or glamping

-In New England, going camping is an essential activity.
-This is especially true in Maine with its glorious scenery and miles and miles of wilderness; this is especially one of the best things to do in Maine in the summer.
+In New England, going camping is an essential activity and this is especially true in Maine with its glorious scenery and miles and miles of wilderness; this is especially one of the best things to do in Maine in the summer.
 You could opt for “roughing it” type camping in many places around the state.
 But you could also be a bit more comfortable with a campground or even a glampground!

 One fun spot to consider is Sandy Pines Campground near Kennebunkport.
 This spot offers both traditional camping and glamping options, with a beautiful salt water pool and plenty to do onsite.
 Camping and glamping are both some of the most fun things to do in Maine with kids, too.

 Try white-water rafting on the Kennebec River

 Tackle some rapids in this outdoor Maine activity: whitewater rafting.
 According to tour provider North Country Rivers, “the Kennebec River is not a rocky, technical river.
 Instead, it’s a very deep, fast mover with big “fun” wave trains.
 This is why it’s the ideal rafting trip for beginners, youth groups, families, and experienced rafters alike.”
 Sounds awesome, right?
 There are many outdoor adventures in Maine to choose from, but whitewater rafting is up at the very tippy top of that list!

 Take a floatplane ride over Moosehead Lake

 If you’re looking for Maine things to do that give you a birds eye view of Maine’s natural beauty, consider a floatplane ride.
 Several companies offer floatplane and seaplane scenic tours over beautiful Moosehead Lake in Greenville, ME.
 This is one of the most beautiful places in Maine and would definitely be an item to cross off your Maine bucket list.

 Get lost in the Maine woods